lazywithclass/showing-statistics-exercise/README.md

 ## Configuration

-This has been run using node v0.10.33, to install dependencies run
+This has been run using node v0.10.33 and Chrome 45.0, to install dependencies run

 ```bash
 $ npm install